Pattern Avoidance in Extensions of Comb-Like Posets: -avoidance in type- combs

-\subsubsection{Generating Tree for $(\toothlen+1)$-ary Trees}
+\subsubsection{Generating tree for $(\toothlen+1)$-ary trees.}

 Now, let's show that the number of nodes at the ($\toothlen \numteeth$)th level of the generating tree for $312$-avoiding linear extensions of {\unevencombB{\toothlen}{\numelts}} is equal to the number of $({\toothlen}+1)$-ary trees on {\numteeth} nodes.
-It is known (by extension of the work of Pfaff and Fuss in 1791)\mytodo{insert more rigorous citation} that the number of $(\toothlen+1)$-ary trees on {\numteeth} nodes is equal to the number of lattice paths from $(0,0)$ to $(\toothlen \numteeth+1, \numteeth)$ composed of steps $(0,1)$ and $(1,0)$ that do not cross (but may touch) the line $y= x/{\toothlen}$.
+It is known (by extension of the work of Pfaff and Fuss in 1791 \cite{Fuss}) that the number of $(\toothlen+1)$-ary trees on {\numteeth} nodes is equal to the number of lattice paths from $(0,0)$ to $(\toothlen \numteeth+1, \numteeth)$ composed of steps $(0,1)$ and $(1,0)$ that do not cross (but may touch) the line $y= x/{\toothlen}$, and start with the step $(1, 0)$.
 We will show the equivalence between the generating tree for these lattice paths and the generating tree described in Section \ref{sec:312avcombgentree} above.

 Let's begin by sketching out a generating tree for the lattice paths.
 Let a child of a node representing a path leading to $(x,y)$ be any node representing that same path followed by zero or more (legal) steps up and one step across (in that order).
 It is clear that any legal path can be described by a node in such a tree.